steelwolf180/PyConRobotEducation/README.md

-# This repo is the Python Robotics Education material in Pycon 2016
+# This repo is the Python Robotics Education material in Pycon Singapore 2016
 # Done by Max, Ong Zong Bao